raylene/eng-handbook/feedback/perf-review-templates.md

 **Areas for Development:**
 What are key areas of improvement for your manager when it comes to supporting you or increasing the impact of your team?

-## Downward Review Template
-*Feedback for a teammate you support, based on feedback you've gathered from their peers*

-**Major Accomplishments:**
-Over the review cycle, what major projects / work was done, what were the results of the work?
-Focus on the top 3-5 areas.

-**Strengths & Areas of Impact:**
-What are key strengths and ways these strengths were used to make clear impact?

-**Areas for Development:**
-What are key areas of improvement / things that may have held this person back from accomplishing more?

-**Looking Ahead:**
-Taking in the above, what should this person keep in mind for the next review cycle?

 ## Peer Review Template
 *Feedback for someone you've worked with, either on your team or as a cross-functional collaborator*